Updated: February 2, 2026

 Increase your deductibles

-Higher deductibles lower your monthly premiums since you pay more out-of-pocket before insurance coverage begins.
-This strategy works best when you can afford the higher upfront costs for potential claims.
+Higher deductibles lower your monthly premiums because you pay more out-of-pocket before insurance coverage begins.
+This works best when you can afford higher upfront costs for potential claims.

 5. 5